 The German Munich Young Leaders are recruited in particular from the Körber Network Foreign Policy, a group of outstanding young foreign policy specialists of the German government, the German Bundestag, as well as of think tanks and the private sector.
 Please understand that unsolicited applications cannot be considered.

-Once a year all Munich Young Leaders classes gather for a reunion which is usually arranged and organized independently by a team of Munich Young Leaders alumni.
-During the reunion the participants discuss current foreign and security policy issues and have the opportunity to talk to high-ranking personalities of the host country.
-The reunions of the Munich Young Leaders took place in Berlin in June 2010, in Kyiv in June 2011, in Morocco in November 2012, in Bavaria in January 2014 and in May 2015 in Washington D.C.
-In the run-up to the NATO Summit from 30 June to 2 July 2016 the Munich Young Leaders gathered in Warsaw.
-The seventh Reunion of the Munich Young Leaders will take place in September 2017 in Moscow.
+Once a year all Munich Young Leaders classes gather for an Annual Meeting which is usually arranged and organized independently by a team of Munich Young Leaders alumni.
+During the Annual Meeting the participants discuss current foreign and security policy issues and have the opportunity to talk to high-ranking personalities of the host country.
+The Annual Meetings of the Munich Young Leaders took place in Berlin in June 2010, in Kyiv in June 2011, in Morocco in November 2012, in Bavaria in January 2014 and in May 2015 in Washington, DC.
+In the run-up to the NATO Summit in July 2016 the Munich Young Leaders gathered in Warsaw.
+The eighth Annual Meeting of the Munich Young Leaders took place in Madrid in September 2018.

 In cooperation with the renowned London International Institute for Strategic Studies (IISS), every year one of the Munich Young Leaders has the chance to attend the IISS Asia Security Summit – Shangri-La Dialogue and the IISS Regional Security Summit – Manama Dialogue.